gabrielmartell/COMP3005-Project-Template/README.md

 You _may_ change these values to test on your end, **but under _no circumstance in the final deliverable should these initial values be different_.**

 Expected Output:
-> While testing, your output will be the dbexport.sql's log, and then following are your query times.
+> While testing, your outputare your query times.
 > **INC** simply means incomplete.

 ## Warning: